 I knew as I began my legal career that what I needed more than anything was experience.
 I was lucky enough to have four fantastic mentors who taught me how to succeed in the courtroom.
 The primary lesson they imparted to me is to never stop learning, and they gave me a hunger to always seek to improve no matter what great results I achieved for my clients the year before.
 There is nothing quite like the experience of a Public Defender.
 From day one, you are inundated with a high case-load, lack of appreciation, and the awesome pressure of being responsible for the legal future of your client.
 The Public Defender experience gave me the trial work I was looking for.
 My very first trial was a murder trial, and I was thrown into serious felony and misdemeanor charges in Kansas City, MO.
 I spent four years defending indigent clients against a wide variety of charges.

 As a Public Defender, I picked up a client who was a Gulf War Veteran.
 He had been discharged from the Army for drug offenses, and had been given a bad conduct discharge.
 That meant that no one ever gave him help for his raging drug habit, which to this day I am convinced he developed as a way to cope with his PTSD.
 I argued to the Judge that we needed to respect his service and offer him the rehabilitation he had never received.
 The Judge turned the tables on me, and asked me if I was too good to serve my country.
 Beyond the shock of his question, it re-kindled the dream I had since I was a child, to serve my country.
-Fortunately, my wife was excited at the prospect, and we decided to join the Air Force JAG Corps.
 I got my client the probation I was fighting for, and the Judge that challenged me was the person to administer my Oath of Commission.

 I firmly believe that you do not give up your Constitutional Rights without getting something in return.
 I have seen clients come in who believe their case is hopeless and want to throw themselves on the mercy of the court.
 The problem with that approach is that you are seldom shown mercy.
 If you want common sense to prevail, and for your fate to be based upon all of the facts rather than a small portion of misleading bad facts, then you need a lawyer who will fight to make that happen.
 Do not take it for granted that things will work out.
 Every case is different.
 Sometimes a negotiated settlement strategically makes sense.
 I have taken cases to trial against overwhelming evidence and succeeded on more than one occasion when a client who had nothing to lose.
 No lawyer can promise you any result, but I can promise you if you hire me as your attorney I will fight for you with passion and vigor.
 I have the experience to win in the courtroom for you, and the background to truly care about you and your family to do everything I can to put you in a position to succeed.

-When the Air Force told me my next assignment, my wife and I made the decision that we could not leave the Central Coast of California.
-We have come to love the area and the people who live here.
-My clients will get the benefit of ten years of litigation experience in multiple states as well as civilian and military jurisdictions.
+When the Air Force told me my next assignment, I made the decision that I could not leave the Central Coast of California.
+I have come to love the area and the people who live here.
+My clients will get the benefit of more than a decade of litigation experience in multiple states as well as civilian and military jurisdictions.
 I have a passion for representing military clients for both on and off duty misconduct, but I have spent considerable time defending clients in civilian and military courts.
 I bring my experience and aggressive defense style to every client regardless of their background, and I look forward to protecting you.